m-labs/artiq/doc/manual/getting_started_core.rst

     Enter desired LED state: 0

 What happens is the ARTIQ compiler notices that the ``input_led_state`` function does not have a ``@kernel`` decorator and thus must be executed on the host.
 When the core device calls it, it sends a request to the host to execute it.
 The host displays the prompt, collects user input, and sends the result back to the core device, which sets the LED state accordingly.

+RPC functions must always return a value of the same type.
+When they return a non-``None`` value, the compiler should be informed in advance of the type of the value, which is what the ``-> TBool`` annotation is for.

 The ``break_realtime`` call is necessary to waive the real-time requirements of the LED state change (as the ``input_led_state`` function can take an arbitrarily long time).
 This will become clearer later as we explain timing control.